Restricted ABAP for SAP BTP ABAP Environment

 2) Some frameworks and technologies are no longer supported in Cloud development.
 This includes reports, list processing, dynpros.
 Thus, the related ABAP statement are forbidden.

 3) Both language versions are designed to support “modern” ABAP, Therefore, obsolete statements are not supported.
-Here, ABAP for key users is stricter than ABAP for SAP Cloud Platform, because in the second, we want to support the migration of coding from on-premise to the Cloud ( How to bring your ABAP custom code to SAP Cloud Platform ABAP Environment ).
+Here, ABAP for key users is stricter than ABAP for SAP BTP, because in the second, we want to support the migration of coding from on-premise to the Cloud ( How to bring your ABAP custom code to SAP Cloud Platform ABAP Environment ).
 For ABAP for key user use cases, we assume that coding starts on a green field and can be modernized to a larger extend.

 Here are some examples for obsolete statements, which are forbidden in both language versions: